PlanktoScope/PlanktoScope/documentation/docs/operation/software-upgrades.md

 !!! warning

-    In-place upgrade/downgrade functionality is still a work in progress.
+    The PlanktoScope OS's support for in-place upgrade/downgrade functionality is still a work in progress.
 If you are unsure, then you should perform upgrades/downgrades by (re-)flashing your SD card, not by running a `forklift` command.

 When an in-place upgrade to a new release is possible, specific instructions and backwards-compatibility information will be mentioned in the GitHub release notes for that release.
 However, the general pattern will look something like running the following command (from v2024.0.0 of the PlanktoScope OS), where `{version-query}` would be replaced by a Git branch name (e.g. `beta`), tagged version (e.g. `v2024.0.0`), or (potentially-abbreviated) Git commit SHA: